-33. Solution of a triangle for which two sides and the included angle are given.
-To solve an oblique triangle in which two sides and the included angle are given, it is convenient to divide the triangle into two right triangles.
+- 12. Find the magnitude and direction of a vector having as the horizontal and vertical components 17.25 and 8.04, respectively. - 34.
+Solution of a triangle for which two sides and the included angle are given.
+To solve an oblique triangle in which two sides and the included angle are given, it is convenient to divide the triangle into two right angles.
 The method is illustrated in the following example.